rakeshshenoy/Bayesian-Network/README.md

 # Bayesian-Network

-Calculate probabilities and expected utilities for given queries.
+Implemented variable elimination to calculate probabilities and also calculated the expected utilities for given queries to a given Bayesian network.